eurofurence/reg-attendee-service/README.md

 all their required dependencies by default.

 ## TODO:
-- separate logging target for log output during test runs, so log output can be asserted (and isn't output)
-- log request id everywhere, log severity everywhere, log format -> wrap logging
+- tests for existing code where appropriate
+- remaining field validations (email pattern, flag/options/pkg logic)
+- config validation and defaults
+- security
     - security using JWT signatures with key in config
     - permissions using JWT
         - viewAttendees, changeAttendees, viewAttendeeAdmininfo, changeAttendeeAdmininfo rights
         - identification as a specific attendee
     - acceptance tests for security
 - maintain change history in DB
 - admin fields handling (subresource, but export type&status on get)
-- remaining field validations (email pattern, flag/options/pkg logic)
 - react to context.cancel
+- separate logging target for log output during test runs, so log output can be asserted (and isn't output)